 When we discussed the 10 Ways to Measure the ROI of Public Relations, we didn’t tell you that it is possible, even without the help of a PR expert, to score great media mentions for your business, on mainstream publications, from Forbes, to Inc.com, the Wall Street Journal and beyond.
 It’s not a matter of reinventing the wheel, it’s just a matter of knowing the right tools, and making use of them.
+Tools available to PR pro’s, like HARO (Help a Reporter Out), deliver immediate access that was previously never available within the industry.

 Many business owners may already be familiar with tools that connect journalists and bloggers to sources.
 But there are still many who are fully unaware of such tools, and are missing out on powerful PR strategies that could come without the price tag of a professional agency.
 Although they do not replace the need of a PR agency to manage tailored campaigns, these channels provide added value to the PR arsenal of a business, especially if the message sent out on pitches to journalists and bloggers is aligned with the overall PR strategy defined by the company’s agency of record.
 It is also advisable for the PR agency to be briefed that a pitch was sent, to avoid overlapping – most PR companies are already familiar with the ten platforms listed below, and are actively monitoring all opportunities for their customers.